bashun98/Flash_Chat/README.md

 Flash Chat is an internet based messaging app similar to WhatsApp.
 I used a service called Firebase Firestore as a backend database to store and retrieve our messages from the cloud.

+Your messages are marked with the "ME" avatar, other chat users are marked with the "YOU" avatar.

 Using:

 * MVC